 Bringing the Winter Gardens into the 21st century has seen many changes.
 The Winter Gardens is now part of an Industrial and Provident Society in partnership with Thanet District Council.
 The Company is called Your Leisure Kent Limited and brings together not only the Entertainment/Hospitality side of the industry but also the leisure and fitness industry in Thanet and Dover Districts of East Kent.
-The Managing Director, Steve Davis, along with his staff are making a huge difference not only in Thanet but across England in the entertainment world bringing much needed change to keep one of England’s finest theatres going into the 21st Century.
+Your Leisure is making a huge difference not only in Thanet but across the county in the entertainment world bringing much-needed change to keep one of England’s finest theatres going into the 21st Century.

-The Winter Gardens is still a magnificent building and bills some of the top entertainment ranging from Ocean Colour Scene , Status Quo, Blur, Graham Norton and David Essex to name but a few.
+The Winter Gardens is still a magnificent building and bills some of the top entertainment ranging from Status Quo, Blur, Graham Norton and David Essex to name but a few.
 Major investment to improve and modernise the seating and staging area is underway and will encourage these top acts to use the Theatre in the future.

 It is not possible to conclude the history of the Winter Gardens without mentioning Mr John Saxby, Margate’s first Entertainment Manager.
 His name is synonymous with the development of the Winter Gardens and Margate’s rise to fame as the innovator of entertainment fashion.